 It stayed rooted in the alleyways of my brain, humming to me through the pipelines of my subconscious.
 You’re bad.
 You’re not worthy.

 And I’ve been dancing to these tunes for so long I’ve worn holes in my shoes.
 For years, I kept sabotaging myself and couldn’t understand why.
 I didn't realize that the beliefs from my childhood were still generating thoughts because they were just below the surface of my conscious mind.

 I couldn’t hear them, and yet I could see the results showing up in every area of my life.

 in my relationship with money

 I was stuck in a contradiction.
 On one hand, I was thriving.
-My life has been filled with amazing people and experiences . . . but just when things got really good, there was always a backlash, some kind of terrible loss that felt like a punishment.
+My life was filled with amazing people and experiences.
+But just when things got really good, there was always a backlash, some kind of terrible loss that felt like a punishment.

 Because you don’t undo strong neural networks in one day.